stellar/stellar-core/docs/software/admin.md

 A traditional quorum has people see everybody else (placed on a circle, at the right distance).
 Here, each player can decide to look wherever they want.
-Even look at only one other player, which is a risk if this other player decides to quit the game.
+Even to look at only one other player, which is a risk if this other player decides to quit the game.

 ## Quorum set